 This section relates to annual submission of information for individual entities.

 This template includes information about life insurance contracts only to direct business and also includes life obligation from non-life contracts such as annuities stemming from non-life contracts (which are also analysed in S.16.01).
 No information shall be provided for accepted reinsurance business.
 All insurance contracts shall be reported even if classified as investments contract on accounting basis.
 In case of products unbundled, the different parts of the product shall be reported in different rows, using different ID codes.

+For products identified as pension entitlements, each product shall be reported separately, using as many rows as necessary to differentiate between the different product characteristics possible and countries where the products are offered.
+Each row referring to a pension entitlement must have a unique product ID, and all quantitative values should be reported individually for this product ID, without aggregation with other products.
+In some cases, undertakings may need to make assumptions/approximations to provide the data.
+If a single pension product requires two values for the same variable, it must be reported in multiple rows, each with a distinct product ID and a split for the quantitative values.

 All information shall be reported by product including the table on portfolio product.
 Reporting by fund number shall not mandatory, unless otherwise required by the national supervisory authority.
 Reporting of specific items related to the fund number can be defined by national supervisory authority.